France, Germany and UK seek exemption from US Iran sanctions

 - Howard Schultz should think twice about running for president | Jon Talton

-The ministers, which included British Foreign Minister Boris Johnson, French Finance Minister Bruno Le Maire and his German counterpart Olaf Scholz, said they want the U.S. to “grant exemptions” for EU companies that have been doing business with Iran since the deal came into force in 2016.
+The ministers, who included British Foreign Minister Boris Johnson, French Finance Minister Bruno Le Maire and his German counterpart Olaf Scholz, said they want the U.S. to “grant exemptions” for EU companies that have been doing business with Iran since the deal came into force in 2016.
 They also said Iran should not be cut out of the SWIFT system for international money transfers.

 Many companies from Europe and the U.S. have been steadily building up their investments in Iran in the past few years in the wake of the nuclear deal, particularly in the fields of pharmaceuticals, banking and oil.

-France’s Le Maire tweeted Wednesday that EU “businesses must be able to pursue their activities.”
+Any sanctions could be damaging, especially if they affect their business interests in the United States.

+In the letter, the ministers reiterated their view that the deal with Iran remains the “best means” to prevent the country from becoming a nuclear power.

+“There appears to be no credible alternatives at this time,” they said.